Metropolitan at the 9 Intimate Wedding

 What started as a simple idea, we need more inclusion and diversity within the wedding industry… what can we do about this?
 We started asking ourselves how can we create something truly stunning that would speak to all brides, but particularly showcase the beauty of #blacklove and an intimate wedding experience for a couple of color?

-Because so many couples are shifting to intimate wedding experiences this year we also wanted to showcase how beautiful those intimate moments can be, by creating wedding inspiration for couples who were moving their larger celebrations further off, or completely shifting to a small intimate wedding.
+Because so many couples are shifting to micro wedding experiences this year we also wanted to showcase how beautiful those intimate moments can be, by creating wedding inspiration for couples who were moving their larger celebrations further off, or completely shifting to a smaller more intimate wedding.

 I reached out to real-life couple Angelique & Michael Daniels about our project.
 Michael is the director of the Student Multicultural Center at Kent State University, and Angelique is the associate director for Student Success Programs.
 They’re both deeply passionate about creating more diversity and inclusion in the world.
 Angelique shared with me that on her own wedding journey, just a year before, she struggled to find images of BIPOC brides as she was creating her dream wedding, and how invisible that made her feel as a bride and a woman of color.
 Something she was passionate about remedying.
 The more we talked the more I fell in love with them as people and hatched an idea, would they want to renew their vows?
 Their answer was a resounding, yes!

 It turns out that Angelique & Michael had to shift their anniversary plans due to COVID and an intimate vow renewal was a beautiful way to help make up for that!
 They chose to read the same vows that they exchanged at their wedding just a year before.
 The joy on Michael’s face watching his bride was incredible.
 He kept saying, “I’m married to this woman” in awe of her beauty.
 And his look after he kissed his bride!
 Cue all the warm fuzzies.